Most brands assume women drive conscious consumption.

 Women Want It, Men Buy It

 The strategic opportunity most brands miss?
-Understanding what drives the gender paradox.
+Understanding what drives this paradox.

-Price sensitivity stops women cold.
+Price sensitivity creates evaluation paralysis.
 Our research shows 51% of conscious consumers who prioritize health and wellness cite higher costs as their primary barrier.
-Women show higher willingness to pay premiums for sustainable products but face more financial constraints executing on that intent.
+Women show higher willingness to pay premiums for sustainable products but face more financial constraints—and do more research to justify the expense.

 What Works (Based on What We've Learned)